intel/yask/README.md

    2019.1.x has an issue that prevents compilation).
      * There was an issue in Intel(R) MPI versions 2019u1 and 2019u2 that
-       caused the application to crash when allocating very large shared-memory (shm) regions, so those
+       caused the application to crash when allocating very large shared-memory (shm) regions, so you may have to use the `-no-use_shm` option with these versions.
-       versions are not recommended when using the `-use_shm` feature.
        This issue was resolved in MPI version 2019u3.
      * There is an issue in the Intel C++ compiler 2019.1.0 that causes an internal error when building YASK kernels.
        This has been fixed in 19.1.1.
        You may also use 2019.0.x to work around this.
-     * If you are using g++ version 8.x or later, Intel(R) C++ version 2019 is required.
+     * If you are using g++ version 8.x or later, Intel(R) C++ version 2019 or later is required.
-     * Building a YASK kernel with clang is possible; however, SIMD operations for functions such as sin() is not supported.
+     * Building a YASK kernel with clang or the "nextgen" Intel(R) C++ compiler is possible; however,
+       SIMD operations for functions such as sin() is not supported.
      * Building a YASK kernel with the Gnu C++ compiler is possible.
        Limited testing with g++ 8.2.0 shows the "iso3dfd" kernel